 MSCI-800 (3.0) Research Methodology

 This is a foundation course in which students will conduct a critical review from which they will develop a research proposal.
 Examples of topics are (but are not limited to): questions relating to basic biomedical or clinical sciences; disease processes; therapeutics; ethical questions in science or medicine; health policy.
 From this critical review, the student will develop a research proposal to address a specific knowledge gap identified from the literature review.

 MSCI-801 (6.0) Integrated Graduate Clerkship I

-This course is a 6-month clerkship in which graduate clerks will be placed in a variety of clinical learning environments.
-Course content will include an Orientation “Boot Camp”, the Nightmares Course (simulation based critical events training), a series of observational clinical rotations which will include ward based experiences, ambulatory clinic experiences, standardized patient clinical experiences and academic interactive seminars.
-Students will be exposed to a spectrum of medical subspecialties.
+This course is a 6 month clerkship in which medical sciences students will be placed in a broad variety of clinical learning environments.
+Course content will include an Orientation, the Nightmares course (simulation-based critical events training), standardized patient clinical experiences, ambulatory clinical placements, and interactive academic seminars.
+Students will be exposed to a broad variety of clinical disciplines.

 Required Courses for the Professional Master of Medical Sciences

 This course is a 6 month clerkship designed for students who have completed Integrated Graduate Clerkship I. Students will be placed in clinical learning environments with more complex patient presentations, and with selected placements focused in their clinical discipline areas of interest.
 Students will be peer assessors, and will be expected to lead discussions and case presentations during the interactive academic seminars.